currency echange amsterdam

 Yes, you can normally use ATMs in Amsterdam with a foreign bank card.
 However, not all bank cards will be accepted at every ATM.
 A Visa, Mastercard, or Maestro card will take you a long way – they are accepted at most ATMs in Amsterdam!

-2.1 Advantages of using ATM machines
+2.1 Advantages Of Using ATM Machines;

 • ATM machines usually give better exchange rates than exchange offices.
 You’re still more likely to pay higher overall costs than by using a bank card, though!